FugLong/FPV-SignalCleaner/README.md

 ## 📖 Overview

-The FPV Signal Cleaner is a compact inline module that cleans up the composite video signal from Fat Shark FPV goggles before it reaches a DVR (like the ImmersionRC PowerPlay).
+The FPV Signal Cleaner is a compact inline module that cleans up the composite video signal from analog FPV goggles (tested with Fat Shark goggles) before it reaches a DVR (like the ImmersionRC PowerPlay).
 While the internal video feed remains clean, the AV output suffers from amplified noise, distortion, and flashes, especially during RF signal fluctuations.

 This module uses a **THS7314 video buffer chip**, low-pass filtering, and impedance matching to condition the video signal while passing audio and power through untouched.
 Power is taken from the PowerPlay's 7.4–8.4V barrel output and regulated to 3.3V using a buck converter to power the buffer circuit.